OpenDSA/OpenDSA/RST/en/CS5040slides/CS5040Intro.rst

 ..
 TODO::

-   | Handouts:
-        There are no actual handouts, since this is a zoom course.
-So I cannot actually give out the syllabus, or a signup sheet.
    | Lesson Plan for Today:
    |    Virtual signup Sheet: Need some way to know who attended today.
    |    Force Adds: Everyone ought to be able to register online at